 She'd tried two “AI receptionist” tools.
 Both sounded robotic.
 Both made her customers ask “is this a real person?”.
 Both wanted her to fill in a 50-field form on a website and then trust the bot.

 It's a small operation.
-As I write this, Workhand has a handful of customers and one founder (me).
-Every one of those customers spent 60 minutes on a call with me before signing up.
-None of them got a chatbot demo.
-Most of them are still my first port of call when something needs to change.
+As I write this, Workhand has a handful of customers and one founder.
+They signed up through the wizard and started in 15 minutes.
+None got a chatbot demo.
+Most are still my first port of call when something needs to change.

 What Workhand isn't (part 2): it's not a thing where the AI pretends to be human.
 Workhand introduces itself as Workhand.
 Anyone can ask “am I talking to a person?” and the answer is honest.
-We've found customers prefer this — the AI being upfront about being AI removes the “wait, is this fake?” tension that other tools create.
+We've found customers prefer this.
+The AI being upfront removes the “wait, is this fake?” tension that other tools create.

-What Workhand is: the back office of a small business, run by a piece of software that sounds like you on a good day, watched by a human (me, for now) until you trust it.
+What Workhand is: the back office of a small business, run by a piece of software that sounds like you on a good day, watched by a real person until you trust it.